 Changes to International Baccalaureate Diploma Mathematics Courses from September 2019, first examination 2021.
 We are aware of the planned changes to the IB Mathematics curriculum.
 IB students will be able to choose from: Mathematics: analysis and approaches and Mathematics: applications and interpretation from September 2019.

 For this programme of study we will accept: Higher Level Mathematics: Analysis and Approaches or Applications and Interpretation.

 - How to apply

-- Accredited by the Joint Board of Moderators
+- Your degree course is accredited by the Joint Board of Moderators

-- Industry-supervised realistic group design projects in final year
+- You will undertake industry-supervised realistic group design projects in your final year

 The exact cost and dates of the trip are confirmed at the start of your second year.